larus-breeze/doc_larus/documentation/Larus_NMEA_Protocol.md

      - BAL Ballast (fraction of water ballast 0.000 - 1.000)
      - BUGS Bugs in % (0 - 50)
      - QNH QNH in hPa
+     - CIR CIR (Circling 1, Cruise 0.
+XCSoar supports only reception.
+New in v0.1.4)
   3) Value (format depends on settings parameter, see examples)
   4) Checksum